 Adding semolina is optional. it is added for its flavor and crispy texture in panjiri.

-If you want to add gond or edible gum in panjiri, dry roast them very well in ghee until they pop and turn crispy.
-Grind along with makhana and nuts.
+If you are adding gond or edible gum in panjiri, dry roast them very well in ghee until they pop and turn crispy.

 Nutmeg, carom seeds, sonth or dry ginger, saffron are very warming and produces heat in the body.
 So add only the quantity mentioned in the recipe.